JonathanYogev/NutritionTracker/README.md

 ## Features

 - **Image-Based Meal Logging**: Send a picture of your meal to the Telegram bot to start the logging process.
-- **AI Food Identification**: Uses Google Gemini Vision to identify food items and estimate their weight directly from the image.
+- **AI Food Identification**: Uses Google Gemini to identify food items and estimate their weight directly from the image.
-- **Detailed Nutrition Analysis**: Fetches comprehensive nutritional data (calories, protein, carbs, fat) for each food item from the USDA's FoodData Central database.
+- **Enhanced Nutrition Data Search**: Queries the USDA's FoodData Central API across multiple data types (SR Legacy, Foundation, Survey (FNDDS)) to find the most accurate nutritional match, further refined by Gemini.
+- **Guaranteed Idempotency**: Ensures each meal is processed exactly once, preventing duplicate entries in your data, even if messages are re-delivered.
 - **Automated Google Sheets Logging**: Automatically appends each meal's nutritional information to a specified Google Sheet.
 - **Daily Summary Reports**: A scheduled function runs daily to calculate total nutrition for the day, logs it to a separate summary sheet, and sends a report to the user via Telegram.
-- **Decoupled & Scalable Architecture**: Built on a serverless AWS stack (Lambda, SQS, API Gateway) for robustness and scalability.
+- **Robust & Scalable Architecture**: Built on a serverless AWS stack (Lambda, SQS, API Gateway, DynamoDB) for high reliability and scalability.

 ## Architecture